- Author, Ron Ketterling

 WHY DO MANUFACTURERS NEED DIGITAL TRANSFORMATION?

-Digital transformation isn’t a new concept; it’s just been accelerated.
+Digital transformation has been accelerated.
 A 2019 Forbes article on digital transformation trends for 2020 stated: “Companies that still aren’t investing heavily in analytics by 2020 probably won’t be in business in 2021.
 There is simply far too much valuable customer data to be collected, processed, and turned into insights for any company to remain competitive without making full use of modern analytics tools.”

 While this is overstated, during the COVID-19 pandemic, operational inefficiencies were starkly visible.
 Manufacturers who had not adopted digital transformation strategies had difficulty reacting.
 Since then, manufacturing companies have faced other major challenges including supply chain disruptions, high inflation, labor shortages, and trade uncertainties.